samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 ![unshadow](/assets/images/writeups/Sightless-HTB/8.png)

-Let's use `john` to crack the hash and find the password.
+Now, let's use `john` to crack the hashes and find the passwords.

 ![Root's and Michael's Password](/assets/images/writeups/Sightless-HTB/9.png)